Dar1ux/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 * Branching Assignment - Console-based application for getting a shipping quote for a package.
 * Console App Assignment - Console-based application for guessing a number and a letter using while, do/while loops and a switch statement.
 * String Assignment - Console-based application manipulating and concatenating strings.
 Using StringBuilder to create a paragraph.
+* Console App Array Assignment - Creating Arrays and a List, printing out elements from them at an index requested by user.
+Using Try/catch statement to display a message when index is not valid.